JacobusTheSecond/nonObtuseTri/README.md

 ![alt text](https://github.com/JacobusTheSecond/nonObtuseTri/blob/main/illustration.png?raw=true)

+This README is slightly out of date.
+Will hopefully be fixed soon.

 ## The Visualizer
 ### Prerequisites
 The Visualizer does not depend on the modified `triangle` library.
 Simply install the CG:SHOP pyutils: